-Our approach does not account for feedbacks of glacier erosion onto bedrock topography and then onto ice dynamics (e.g. Anderson et al., 2012).
-Furthermore, we do not account for the downstream advection of debris (e.g. Anderson and Anderson, 2016) or fluvial transport of subglacial sediment (Delaney et al., 2019).
-Instead, we assume that eroded material is instantly transported out of the system, thus neglecting its role in shielding the bedrock from glacier erosion in zones of temporary storage (Preusser et al., 2010).
-Nor do we account for differences in erosion effectiveness on different lithologies or erosion from subglacial and interglacial hydrological processes.
-For the aforementioned reasons, we refer to the above-computed rates, $\dot{e}$ , as "potential erosion rates".
+Our approach does not account for feedbacks of glacier erosion onto bedrock topography and, then onto, ice dynamics (e.g., Anderson et al., 2012).
+Furthermore, we assume that once material is eroded, it is transported out of the system.
+In turn, we do not account for the downstream advection of debris (e.g., Anderson and Anderson, 2016), or fluvial transport of subglacial sediment (Delaney et al., 2019).
+Instead, we assume that eroded material is instantly transported out of the system, thus

-Secondly, we compute the time-integrated glacier erosion rate, and refer to it as the "cumulative erosion potential".
-The integration is numerically approximated using a time step of 10 a in the main simulation and 100 a in the alternative climate scenarios runs.
-Note that in the above formula with an exponent, l, higher than 1, the cumulative erosion potential has a greater dependency on the basal ice dynamics, $u{\rm b}$ , than the duration of glacier cover.
+100 neglecting its role in shielding the bedrock from glacier erosion in zones of temporary storage (Preusser et al., 2010).
+Neither do we account for differences in erosion effectiveness on different lithologies or erosion from subglacial and interglacial hydrologic processes.
+For the aforementioned reasons, we refer to the above computed rates, ė, as "potential erosion rates".
+Secondly, we compute the time-integrated glacier erosion rate, and refer to it as the cumulative erosion potential".
+The integration is numerically approximated using a timestep of 10 a in the main simulation, and 100 a in the alternative climate scenarios runs.
+Note that in the above formula with an exponent, l, higher than one, the cumulative erosion potential has a greater dependency on the basal ice dynamics, $u{\rm b}$, than the duration of glacier cover.

-$$e = K{\rm g} \int u{\rm b}^l \mathrm{d}t,\tag{2}$$
+$$e = K{\rm g} \int u{\rm b}^l dt, \tag{2}$$